ChrisPosDev/powerapps/_posts/2025-12-18-Mastering-UX-in-Power-Apps:-Building-a-Dynamic-Character-Limit-Counter.md

 Adding this to your Canvas App is straightforward.
 Here is the step-by-step guide to making it dynamic and maintenance-free.

+Prerequisite: Enable Modern Controls This guide uses the Modern Text Input control.
+While these are becoming the standard, they might not be enabled by default in your environment or older apps.

+Before you begin, ensure you have access to them:

+Go to Settings > Updates.

+Search for "Modern controls and themes".

+Ensure the toggle is set to On.

+Note: If you are using Classic Controls, the logic remains similar, but you will use .Text instead of .Value and the DelayOutput property set to false instead of TriggerOutput.

 ### 1. Add the Label
 First, place a standard Text Label control immediately below your Text Input control.